SAP/abap-to-json/docs/advanced.md

 CALL TRANSFORMATION id SOURCE XML lv_jsonx RESULT text = lt_flight.
 ```
 The transformation above uses the built-in ID transformation, which produces "ABAP JSON" output, which may be ok for you if you own the sender and receiver side and need the best performance.
 If you want your custom transformation rules, you can use [this project](https://github.com/timostark/abap-json-serialization) to create an XSLT transformation for your data structure.
-If transformation for some reason does not work, please assist with the following notes: [1650141](http://service.sap.com/sap/support/notes/2368774) and [1648418](http://service.sap.com/sap/support/notes/2368774).
+If the transformation for some reason does not work, please assist with the following notes: [1650141](http://service.sap.com/sap/support/notes/2368774) and [1648418](http://service.sap.com/sap/support/notes/2368774).
 See also the [blog of Horst Keller](http://scn.sap.com/community/abap/blog/2013/07/04/abap-news-for-release-740--abap-and-json) for more details.

 # Continue reading